-We do NOT accept cash or cheques under any circumstances, and we will NOT accept payments from your business bank account or an unrelated third party, to settle a personal transaction, unless there is a legitimate purpose (such as funds from your solicitor from the sale of a property in the UK).
+We do NOT accept cash under any circumstances, and we will NOT accept payments from your business bank account or an unrelated third party, to settle a personal transaction, unless there is a legitimate purpose (such as funds from your solicitor from the sale of a property in the UK).

 We will also only process payments relating to your overseas property purchase and related services (such as topping up your own overseas bank account, or sending a payment to a supplier such as a builder or furniture company).
-Occasionally if we pay a third party on your behalf, we may need evidence, such as an invoice, to verify what the payment is for.
+If we pay a third party on your behalf, we may need evidence, such as an invoice, to verify what the payment is for.

 Your account manager will be able to advise you of what is required before we can transmit funds on your behalf.

 If you need to make payments on behalf of your business, or for a non-property related transaction, please visit our specialist in-house service, Currency Index.